projectcipher/cipher/guides/personal_website/README.md

 ## Part Twelve: Change the Image Size

-1. Let’s hop onto the CSS file → Double click the CSS file on the right directory
+1. Let’s hop onto the CSS file → Double click the `main.css` file on the right directory

     ![](img/changing_image_size.gif)

 2. Before we got side-tracked, we were trying to change the size of our image -- it’s way too big right now

-    Let’s write some code to change that in the “main.css” file:
+    Let’s write some code to change that in the `main.css` file:

     ````
         img {